googlefonts/roboto-flex-spacing-axis-demo/README.md

 ### Updating the font

 During development, the spacing states are stored inside the Roboto Flex sources for convenience.
-But they can also be exported to separate files.
-This way, if the original Roboto Flex files change, we can simply import the spacing states on top of them again.
+They can also be exported to separate data files.
+If the original Roboto Flex files change, we can import the spacing states from these data files on top of the new sources to create a fresh version of Roboto Flex SPAC.

 ### Remaining issues